-Proposals submitted to this competition must address at least one of the following priorities: Promotion, Development, and Marketing; Science or Technology that Promotes Sustainable U.S. Seafood Production and Harvesting.
-This Federal Funding Opportunity (FFO) includes information on application and criteria for research proposals requesting a maximum of $300,000 in Federal funding for up to a two-year period.
+Proposals submitted to this competition must address at least one of the following priorities: Promotion, and Marketing; Development, Infrastructure and Capacity Building; Science or Technology that Enhances Sustainable U.S. Fisheries.
+This Notice of Funding Opportunity (NOFO) includes information on application and criteria for proposals requesting a maximum of $500,000 in Federal funding for up to a two-year period.
 Matching funds are not required, nor will they be considered during the evaluation process.
-Awards are anticipated to start no earlier than September 1, 2020.
+Awards are anticipated to start no earlier than September 1, 2024.

 Areas of Interest

-Priority #2- Science or Technology that Promotes Sustainable U.S. Seafood Production and Harvesting
+Priority #3- Science or Technology that Enhances Sustainable U.S. Fisheries